What does Immigration Planner predict?

 What is the latest?

 Fiscal Year 2019 is a year to forget for F3 - All Countries.
 Obviously the advancement of Fiscal Year 2018 created enough applications that were 'interview-ready' for the entirety of the year.
-This year was all about managing scarcity, a situation that will hopefully end in October 2019.
+It was great news to see the new Fiscal Year begin with a strong 11-week advancement in October 2019, but that was followeed by a disappointing pause in November 2019.

 Note: U.S. immigration agencies ‘Fiscal Year’ is from October to the following September.
 It is different from a ‘Calendar’ year.
 For example Fiscal Year 2018 is from October 2017 to September 2018, and Fiscal Year 2019 is from October 2018 to September 2019.